-Wash & Wear Electronics-both another name for smart textiles and the name of her inaugural class this fall in partnership with Johns Hopkins University (JHU) Digital Media Center-have a wide range of practical applications, Couwenberg said, ranging from high fashion to medicine and the military.
-"The military has a vest for soldiers in combat where it is directly connected with the Internet and computers so if a soldier gets shot, information is given about where he was shot and what kind of injury it is.
-It is communicated with a physical computer in a hospital.
-There are also sports bras and T-shirts where there is a flexible heart-monitoring device, so it gives you your heart rate as you exercise."
+Wash & Wear Electronics—both another name for smart textiles and the name of Couwenberg’s inaugural class last fall in partnership with the Johns Hopkins University (JHU) Digital Media Center—have a wide range of practical applications, from high fashion to medicine and the military.
+“The military has a vest for soldiers in combat where it is directly connected with the Internet and computers,” Couwenberg said, “so if a soldier gets shot, information is given about where he was shot and what kind of injury it is.
+It is communicated with a physical computer in a hospital.”

-Couwenberg, who served as Fiber Department chair from 1989 to 2008, brought on Interaction Design and Art (IxDA) Chair James Rouvelle to co-teach the research lab, which began two years ago, and help demystify the technical side of circuitry.
+Couwenberg, who served as Fiber Department chair from 1989 to 2008, enlisted Interaction Design and Art (IxDA) Chair James Rouvelle to co-teach in the research lab, which began two years ago, and to help demystify the technical side of circuitry.

-A series of guest lecturers from JHU School of Engineering and the community at large, including an ongoing mentorship from Gary Mauler, an engineer at Northrop Grumman, helped expose the students to the wide array of uses and implications for their designs, as well as how to implement them.
+A series of guest lecturers from the JHU School of Engineering and the community at large, including from Gary Mauler, an engineer at Northrop Grumman, helped expose the students to the wide array of uses and implications for their designs, as well as how to implement them.

-"This course has the potential to inspire engineers and artists to become catalysts for innovation and change in the future technology-centered economy," reads the course's syllabus.
-And Couwenberg added: "We cannot forget that we are both a fine arts institution and a research institution, so we have a critical and analytical nature.
-What does this mean for artists in the larger sense?
-What does this mean for us, and for humanity, and for society?
-How can we even help with social issues?
-Imagine: solar panels woven into women's bags in Africa for when they work the fields during the day.
-This enables them to have electricity at night."
+“This course has the potential to inspire engineers and artists to become catalysts for innovation and change in the future technology-centered economy,” reads the course’s syllabus.
+Couwenberg added, “We cannot forget that we are both a fi ne arts institution and a research institution, so we have a critical and analytical nature.”

 Emily Cudworth, a junior fiber major, signed up for the class because “I was interested in learning technologies that would impact the costume world when I go to seek employment.
 Things like the Chinese Olympics opening ceremony LED costumes were of great interest to me, and I wanted to learn an overview on how to create projects like this so that I would be an indispensable employee in the future.”